 [The strange noises are coming from everybody’s favorite…]

 Joe: “Then what do you say we leave?
 Or am I the only one who doesn’t want to get stomped by stinky sewer-dwellers?!”

-It’s kind of funny when you think about it, but the Japanese background music in this scene is comical and cute, which is an amusing contrast to the kids’ horror at the situation.
+As the Numemon fire their fecal matter at will, the original background music is comical and playful, which is an amusing contrast to the kids’ horror at the situation.